bitjson/bch-bigint/readme.md

 #### OP_NUM2BIN (0x80)

+Pop two items from stack.
+The top-most value is read as desired length of the output's stack item, and the other one as numerical value to be converted.
+If the length is greater than `MAX_SCRIPT_ELEMENT_SIZE`, fail immediately.
+If the value is not a minimally-encoded script number, fail immediately.
+If the length is less than size of the value, fail immediately.
+Pad the numerical value with 0-bytes until desired length is reached and then push the result to stack.

+Executing the operation on value 0 and length 0 is valid and will return 0 as an empty stack item.
+When positive values are padded the operation will simply add 0-bytes on the higher end, e.g. executing it on `7b` (123) and `05` (5) will return `7b00000000`.
+When negative values are padded the operation will similarly add 0-bytes on the higher end but it must also move the sign bit to highest byte, e.g. executing it on `fb` (-123) and `05` (5) will return `7b00000080`.

+#### OP_BIN2NUM (0x81)

 Pop one item from stack.
 Decode the stack item to a numerical value using script number encoding scheme.
 Push the value on stack as a minimally-encoded script number.